$0 Down, $199 per Month!

 Braces include different options — metal, clear or tooth-colored, lingual, or gold.
 With braces, the treatment period usually lasts, on average, 18 to 24 months.
 The time frame is dependent on the severity of the case and the response of the patient to the treatment program.

 Another popular option in the orthodontic treatment is clear aligners like Invisalign.
 Invisalign is a set of computer-generated trays which are “invisible” and removable.
 With this appliance, orthodontic treatment is less noticeable.

-A specialist will conduct an X-ray of the teeth and use the impressions and pictures to produce an accurate image of the teeth and set up the aligner trays.
+A specialist will conduct an X-ray of the teeth.
+Then, they will use the impressions and pictures to produce an accurate image of the teeth and set up the aligner trays.

-Consult an orthodontist to know your options and the right solution in addressing your orthodontic problem.
-At Hawaii Family Dental, all treatment options are laid out to you so you could properly weigh in the pros and cons of each method and arrive at the treatment plan best fit for your needs and conditions.
+Consult an orthodontist regarding the right solution to address your orthodontic problem.
+At Hawaii Family Dental, all treatment options are laid out to you.
+That way, you can properly weigh the pros and cons of each method and arrive at the treatment plan best fit for your needs and conditions.

 Hawaii Family Dental offers teen orthodontics, adult orthodontics, and Invisalign.
-Our orthodontists are recognized as the “Best Dentist” by Honolulu Magazine.
+Our orthodontists are recognized as the “Best Dentists” by Honolulu Magazine.

 We Won't Let Finances Get in the Way of Your Perfect Smile

 Flexible payment options available.